kimyt511/itrust2/docs/meetings.md

 ToDo: Implement logging functionality
 ToDo: Implement UC15 into gradle version of iTrust2

+### Meeting 4
 **Date**: 2023.11.21

 What we did:
 - Discuss about a bug about documenting diagnoses in the gradle version of iTrust2
 ToDo: Implement UC15 into gradle version of iTrust2
 ToDo: Create test code and then merge to develop branch

+### Meeting 5
+**Date**: 2023.11.26

+What we did:
+- Discuss about model for UC18
+- Develop Vaccine model and API
+- Bug fix: In vaccine edit, instead of fixing existing data, fix bugs that have been added.
+- Integrate Vaccine and Office Visit
+- Remove unnecessary comments in the vaccination model

+### Meeting 6
+**Date**: 2023.11.27

+What we did:
+- Fix the bug and complete the funcitonalities of UC18
+- Bug fix: patient null error and typo
+- Add test code for UC18
+- Merge with develop branch

 ---